paladihasini1-dot/cardiovascular-disease-prediction-retinal-images/README.md

 Disclaimer

 This project is developed for academic and research purposes.
-The predictions generated by the system should not be considered a medical diagnosis or a replacement for professional medical advice.
+The predictions generated by this system should not be considered a medical diagnosis or a replacement for professional medical advice.
+Clinical decisions should always be made by qualified healthcare professionals.